lizlyon/CPSC350_SP21_ASSIGNMENT5_LYON/README.md

 # CPSC350_SP21_ASSIGNMENT5_LYON
 ## Program
 * Registrar’s Office Simulation which implements a doubly linked-list queue.
-* The program will take in a command line argument(./myprog test.in) and will output various metrics.
+* The program will take in a command line argument(./assigment5 test.in) and will output various metrics.
-* Simulation starts at 0 and ends when student requests end.
+* Simulation starts at 0 and ends when the queue is empty.
 * ** Build Instructions at the bottom!**

 ## Identifying Information